zwintox/CSharp-GradeBookApplication/README.md

 				- [ ] When the value is "standard" set `gradeBook` to a newly instantiated `StandardGradeBook`.
 				- [ ] When the value is "rank" set `gradeBook` to a newly instantiated `RankedGradeBook`.
 			- [ ] Change where the "help" command outlines the "create" command to say "Create 'Name' 'Type' 'Weighted' - Creates a new gradebook where 'Name' is the name of the gradebook, 'Type' is what type of grading it should use, and 'Weighted' is whether or not grades should be weighted (true or false).".

+- [ ] Add support for weighted GPAs
+	- [ ] Add a property named 'IsWeighted' of type `bool` to `BaseGradeBook` located in the `GradeBooks` directory.
+		- [ ] Change the `BaseGradeBook` constructor to accept a `bool` for the second parameterp
+		- [ ] Set the `IsWeighted` property using the `bool` parameter.
+		- [ ] Update the `RankedGradeBook` and `StandardGradeBook` constructors to also have the same `bool` parameter.
+(Don't forget to add the bool to base constructor call after the constructor declaration!)
+		- [ ] Update the `BaseGradeBook.GetGPA` method to add 1 point to GPAs of `Honors` and `DuelEnrolled` students when `IsWeighted` is true.

+	- [ ] Update `Program.Main`, located in the GradeBook project's root directory, to support `IsWeighted`
+		- [ ] Update `Program.Main` so that the `Create` command accepts a third value of `true` or `false` to set `IsWeighted` via the gradebook constructors.
+		- [ ] Change where the "help" command outlines the "create" command to say "Create 'Name' 'Type' 'Weighted' - Creates a new gradebook where 'Name' is the name of the gradebook, 'Type' is what type of grading it should use, and 'Weighted' is whether or not grades should be weighted (true or false).".